The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-Given these premises, we now focus on the specific outputs of the model.
-In Figure~\ref{fig:plane_analysis2}, the left panel displays the estimated coefficients for each LHU from the semi-parallel ordinal model, i.e., ElasticNet with $\alpha = 0.5$, $\lambda = 10^{-4}$ and $\rho = 1$.
-The $x$-axis represents the estimated effect on the log-odds scale of responding ``negative'', i.e., $\text{logit}(y_i = -1)$, while the $y$-axis represents the effect on the log-odds of responding ``negative or neutral'', i.e., $\text{logit}(y_i \leq 0)$.
-Each point corresponds to an LHU, and its position in the plane reflects the direction and strength of the association with the perception categories, as summarized in Table \ref{tab:coefficients} and explained in Section \ref{sec:method}.
-Across the four quadrants, we can then recognize those LHUs that increase or decrease positivity and neutrality, compared to the baseline model we constructed.
-The right panel shows the same information, but with coefficients that were rotated by $135^\circ$ and sign-flipped in the second dimension, so that they are represented in the \emph{positivity-neutrality} plane.
-We recognize LHUs' effect that highly increase positivity, while not altering the baseline neutrality (e.g., 70101, Imperiese, Liguria); LHUs' effect that both increase positivity and concurrently decrease neutrality (e.g., 150206, Napoli 3 Sud, Campania); LHUs with increased neutrality but decreased positivity (e.g., 120112, Frosinone, Lazio); and those with both decreased neutrality and positivity (e.g., 190208, Siracusa, Sicilia).
+In these terms, we recognize LHUs with estimated effects associated with increased positivity, while altering the baseline neutrality with different degrees (e.g., 70101, Imperiese, Liguria or 150206, Napoli 3 Sud, Campania); LHUs with increased neutrality but decreased positivity (e.g., 120112, Frosinone, Lazio); and those with both decreased positivity and neutrality (e.g., 190208, Siracusa, Sicilia).
 Since this latter group of LHUs is characterized by negative values in both positivity and neutrality, we place particular emphasis on them, as respondents expressed an unexpectedly negative perception, potentially highlighting environmental issues.

-Such strong deviations underscore the need for further investigation, including the possibility of concerns specific to the local territory.
+In addition, Figure \ref{fig:asl_effects} reports the LHUs coefficients in the two dimensions of the {positivity-neutrality} plane, with the respective $95\%$ marginal confidence bands obtained via bootstrap with $R=5500$ replications.
+The left panel displays the results for the positivity dimension, while the right panel shows those for the neutrality one. { These transformed estimated effects are placed in descending order with respect to their pointwise values in the two derived dimensions.
+We highlight that the ranking obtained should not be interpreted as a direct measure of which LHUs exhibit better or more neutral environmental perception, but rather as deviations from the constructed national-effects model.
+Further, no corrections for multiple testing have been applied.
+Although this issue is methodologically and practically relevant for inference, a thorough investigation is deferred to future work that can fully address the complexity of the penalized framework \citep[see, e.g.,][]{meinshausen2009p, wasserman2009high}, highlighting the exploratory nature of the present study. }